Skip to main content

 }

-[!WARNING] Sessions expire after 1 hour of inactivity.
+Sessions expire after 30 minutes of inactivity.
 For long-running agents, implement session renewal or create a new session per interaction.
 See Sessions for lifecycle details.

 List available tools